wcochran/cs-capstone-rfp/RFP.md

 2. A brief description of the software

-3. The platform on which the software is built on, e.g., iPhone, Android, Mac OS, Windows, etc.
+3. The platform on which the software is built on, e.g., Web, iPhone/iPad, Android, Mac OS, Windows, etc.

 4. Any addition requirements